arlene14ko/arlene14ko/README.md

 ### Hi there 👋

-#### I'm a Junior Data scientist based in Antwerp, Belgium.
+#### I'm a Junior Data Scientist based in Antwerp, Belgium.

 ##### NOW

-- ✨ Currently creating a pose transformation using deep learning techniques
+- ✨ Currently creating a project using deep learning techniques for a start up company in Antwerp
 - 💬 Recently created a project about Natural Language Processing (NLP) Text Summarization using HuggingFace Transformers.
 - ⚙️ Co-created a project about [customer churn prediction](https://predicting-churn.herokuapp.com/) to help predict if a customer is likely to churn.
 - ✨ Co-created a [machine learning model](https://codit-usecase.herokuapp.com/) to predict if an industrial machine will malfunction using sound.